STransform/hr_module/README.md

-# OTES(OTech Enterprise Software)
+# OTERP

-This system consists of multiple modules.
-Initially, it is launched with the HRMS module, which includes user management.
-Additional modules, such as CRM,Payroll, will be integrated at a later stage.
+This system consist of hr modules.
+Initially, it is launched with the HRMS module.
+Additional modules, such as finance will be integrated at a later stage.

 ## Technology stack
 - Python: Programming language